gigalixir/gigalixir-cli/docs/source/main.rst

 Whether you have an existing app or you just ran :bash:`mix phoenix.new`, the goal of this guide is to get your app ready for deployment on Gigalixir.
 We assume that you are using Phoenix here.
 If you aren't feel free to `contact us`_ for help.
 As long as your app is serving HTTP traffic on port 4000, you should be good.

+Important: If you have an umbrella app, be sure to *also* see :ref:`umbrella`.

 Required Modifications
 ----------------------